Freedom of religion in Romania: Religious denominations

-For additional organizations to obtain recognition as religious denominations, the law specifies they must demonstrate 12 years of continuous activity since the law’s passage, which cannot occur before 2018.
+For additional organisations to obtain recognition as religious denominations, the law specifies they must demonstrate 12 years of continuous activity since the law’s passage, which cannot occur before 2018.
 After it demonstrates 12 years of continuous activity, a religious association is eligible to apply for the status of religious denomination if it has a membership of 0.1 percent of the population (approximately 21,500 persons) or more.

 Religious denominations are eligible for state financial and other support.
 They have the right to teach religion classes in public schools, receive government funds to build places of worship, partially pay clergy salaries with state funds, broadcast religious programming on radio and television, and apply for broadcasting licenses for their own stations.
 Under the law, the amount of state funding a denomination receives is determined by the number of adherents reported in the most recent census, as well as by "the religious denomination’s actual needs."

 Legal provisions allow local authorities to fund places of worship and theological schools belonging to religious denominations, including providing funding for staff salaries and building maintenance, renovation, and conservation or construction of places of worship.
 No similar provisions exist for religious associations or other associations engaged in religious activities; however, these associations may receive funding through legal provisions for civil associations and foundations.

-The law allows clergy from recognized religious denominations to minister to military personnel.
+The law allows clergy from recognised religious denominations to minister to military personnel.
 This includes the possibility of clergy functioning within the Ministry of Defense, Ministry of Interior, Intelligence Service, Foreign Intelligence Service, Protection and Guard Service, Special Telecommunications Service, and General Directorate for Penitentiaries.
-Under various other arrangements, clergy of recognized religious denominations, and in some cases religious associations, may enter hospitals, orphanages, and retirement homes to undertake religious activities.
+Under various other arrangements, clergy of recognised religious denominations, and in some cases religious associations, may enter hospitals, orphanages, and retirement homes to undertake religious activities.
 Religious denominations and religious associations may undertake activities in penitentiaries, subject to approval by the director of the detention facility.

 Religious associations

-The law defines a religious association as an organization of at least 300 citizens who share and practice the same faith and that has attained legal status through registration with the Registry of Religious Associations in the office of the clerk of the court where the main branch of the association is located.
+The law defines a religious association as an organisation of at least 300 citizens who share and practice the same faith and that has attained legal status through registration with the Registry of Religious Associations in the office of the clerk of the court where the main branch of the association is located.
 To register, religious associations must submit to the government their members’ personal data (e.g., names, addresses, personal identification numbers, and signatures), which the law says may not be shared with other public institutions or used in any other way.
-To operate as religious associations, organizations also require approval from the National Secretariat for Religious Denominations, which is subordinated to the Prime Minister’s Office.
+To operate as religious associations, organisations also require approval from the National Secretariat for Religious Denominations, which is subordinated to the Prime Minister’s Office.
 As of 2019, 36 groups have been registered as religious associations, up from 35 in 2018, 33 in 2017 and 26 in 2016.

 Religious associations do not receive government funding, but both they and religious denominations receive tax exemptions on income and buildings used for religious, educational, or other social purposes.
 Religious groups do not receive either government funding or tax exemptions.